 Economic and statutory capital requirements and the profit target are the main elements determining the risk budgets.
 Based on the overall risk budget set by the Investment and Risk Committee of the Board of Directors, the Group Risk Committee of the Corporate Executive Board defines the risk limits for the particular business units.
-Adherence to these limits is checked on an ongoing basis.
+Adherence to these limits is also checked on a monthly basis.